Jonr1944/JReisherPortfolio/final_project_jreisher.md

 [EU COVID19 Data](https://www.ecdc.europa.eu/en/publications-data/data-covid-19-vaccination-eu-eea)

+A copy of the cleaned data can be found at

 Facebook has over 95% usage rate, amoungst Social Media Users in Hungary.
 The [Offical Facebook Page](https://www.facebook.com/kormanyzat) of the Hungarian Government is a great source of offical information that is being put out by the Administration of Victor Orban.
 This page can be used to understand what official COVID19 information is being distributed.
+Other sources for Hungarian News examples is offical state media [Hungary Today](https://hungarytoday.hu/) and [Daily News Hungary](https://dailynewshungary.com/).

+While Facebook is preferable for understanding the internal Hungarian media environment, Twitter is ideal for understanding how Hungarian media interacts globally.
+Twitter offers four Application Programming Interfaces (API) to search Twitter content.
+The [Twitter APIs](https://developer.twitter.com/en/docs) that would be most useful is the main Twitter API which enables a user to conduct analyitics on Twitter content and the Twitter Ads API which helps users find information on Twitter Advertising.

 ## *Method and Medium*